bozsahin/ccglab/README.md

 Combinatory Categorial Grammar (CCG): CCG and probabilistic CCG, with all combinators and their powers.

 Install instructions are in this README, <a href="#install">here</a>.
-There are certain things you need to do depending on your OS, so please follow the install after reading through this README.
+There are certain things you need to do depending on your OS, so please follow the install AFTER reading this README.

-This is Common Lisp code with some <code>bash</code> string processing.
+<code>CCGlab</code> is Common Lisp code with some <code>bash</code> string processing.

 It needs a linux, a native one or one in macosphere or windowsphere.
+As hard as it is to believe, windowsphere is becoming easier and more native-like (thanks Tim!).

 SBCL and CCL Common Lisps are usable out of the box for CCGlab.
 The <code>install</code> script sets up SBCL for CCGlab if you haven't got one already.
 If you have an ANSI Common Lisp, it can work with it too.